Supervisory ICT Risk and Cybersecurity

 DORA is a complex, yet comprehensive Regulation which sets requirements on the following areas: (1) ICT Risk Management; (2) Incident Management, Classification and Reporting; (3) Digital Operational Resilience Testing; (4) ICT Third-Party Risk; and (5) Voluntary Information Sharing Arrangements.
 The Regulation will be technically supplemented by ten (10) Regulatory and Implementing Technical Standards which have different legal deadlines, ranging from January to July 2024.

 Building upon the ESAs Guidelines, the Supervisory ICT Risk and Cybersecurity function published in 2020 its Guidance Document on Technology Arrangements, ICT and Security Risk Management and Outsourcing Arrangements (‘Guidance Document’).
-The Guidance Document sets Authority’s expectations towards financial entities within the area of ICT.
+The Guidance Document sets the Authority’s expectations towards financial entities that do not fall within the scope of Regulation (EU) 2022/2554, known as the Digital Operational Resilience Act (‘DORA’), within the area of ICT.

-EBA Guidelines on ICT and Security Risk Management
+Guidelines Amending Guidelines EBA/GL/2019/04 on ICT and Security Risk Management

 EBA Guidelines on Outsourcing Arrangements